Bike clutch – Different types explained with pros & cons

 2. Flexibility: Offers the option for manual clutch operation, providing a balance between automatic and manual control.

-3. Convenience: Ideal for commuting and riders with hand strength issues, such as older or those with arthritis.
+3. Convenience: Ideal for commuting and riders with hand strength issues, such as older individuals or those with arthritis.

 Cons of Electronic Clutch